-Let alone flying, even taking a short road trip takes a lot of planning when you’re breastfeeding.
-Not everyone is comfortable pumping on the plane but we gotta do what we gotta do.
+When you’re breastfeeding, flying or even taking a short road trip takes a lot of planning and you might not be comfortable using a breast pump on the plane, but we gotta do what we gotta do.

 As an exclusive pumper who has done her fair share of traveling post-pregnancy, I can tell you that it gets easier with time.
 Just make sure to plan everything ahead of time and keep your breast-pumping accessories in a separate bag.

-Remember that the key to successfully traveling with a breast pump is to stay organized.
+Remember that the key to successfully traveling with a breast pump is to stay organized (take a look at our guide to the best breast pumps and our introduction article on pumping as a good starting point).
 If you’re not sure about the do’s and don’ts, relax and read my 8 fail proof tips for flying and traveling with breast milk and a breast pump below.

 8 Tips for Flying and Traveling with Breast Milk and a Breast Pump